xiang-ji-ncsu/xiang-ji-ncsu.github.io/index.markdown

 # Welcome!

 I am a Postdoc researcher in [Dr. Marc Suchard](http://faculty.biomath.ucla.edu/msuchard/)'s group at UCLA.
+I will join the Math Department at Tulane University as an assistant professor in fall 2020.

 I got my PhD degree in Bio-informatics and Statistics from North Carolina State University under [Dr. Jeff Thorne](http://statgen.ncsu.edu/thorne/)'s direction.